Skip to content

 If you’re pre-revenue or in founder-led sales mode, your priority is finding product-market fit, not automating systems.
 Similarly, companies with fewer than 1,000 target accounts focused on high-touch, relationship-driven sales probably won’t see ROI from GTM engineering.

 The sweet spot?
 Companies that are PLG (product-led growth) with lots of users and product usage data to operationalise, super high-growth teams, or businesses with a TAM exceeding 50,000 accounts should consider hiring earlier than typical.
+As your GTM motion matures, particularly in a hybrid or sales-led setup, a dedicated GTM engineer is often what finally connects your marketing, sales, and product data into one system.

 The GTM engineering hiring checklist